-Normally, all temporary, non-continuing faculty should be hired and assigned classes at least 30 days prior to the start of the semester to allow them adequate time to prepare properly for the teaching of those classes.
-All temporary faculty appointed with an FTE of 25% to 100% will meet the guidelines established in 2 (a) and all per course faculty will meet the guidelines established in 2 (b).
+Normally, all temporary, non-continuing faculty should be hired and assigned classes at least 30 days prior to the start of the semester to allow adequate time to properly prepare for teaching these classes.

-Only in cases of an emergency, such as unexpected enrollment increases, unexpected vacancies, or similar unexpected circumstances, will the Provost and Vice President for Academic Affairs approve the hiring of temporary, non-continuing faculty with fewer than 30 days remaining before the beginning of classes.
+Only in cases of an emergency, such as unexpected enrollment increases, unexpected vacancies, or similar circumstances, will the provost and VPAA approve the hiring of temporary, non-continuing faculty with fewer than 30 days remaining before the beginning of classes.

-Any faculty member hired at 100% is required to submit to a criminal background check.
-Refer to AA/PPS No. 04.01.10, Criminal Background Checks.
+Any faculty member hired is required to agree to a criminal background check (see AA/PPS No. 04.01.10, Faculty Background Checks and Self-Reporting Requirements).